Bangden/Auto-Installer-LAMP-Wordpress-Ubuntu/README.md

-# Auto-Installer-LAMP-Wordpress-Ubuntu-18.04
+# Auto-Installer-LAMP-Wordpress-Ubuntu
-Script auto installer lamp and wordpress for ubuntu 18.04 server
+Script auto installer lamp and wordpress for ubuntu server

 How to install
 1. cd /root/